drewverzino/option-density-viz/PROJECT_BOARD.md

   Owner: Drew · Tags: 🧮
   <details><summary>What shipped</summary>

-  - Forward formula, log-moneyness, and a robust forward estimator from PCP pairs with optional spread-based weights.
+  - Forward formula, log-moneyness, `estimate_forward_from_chain` and PCP-based estimator as a fallback.
   </details>

 ### vol/ 📈